noah111121/Nuker-Bot/README.md

 # Nuker Bot
 ## Latest stable version: v1.0
-Old executables will no longer be available; only for the latest stable version.
+Executables will no longer be available in the repository, you can find them in the [releases page](https://github.com/KingWaffleIII/Nuker-Bot/releases).

 ### DISCLAIMER: I DO NOT TAKE ANY RESPONSIBILITY FOR ANY GREIF CAUSED BY USING THIS BOT.
 **YOU are responsible if you use this bot to nuke a Discord server.**